B.F.A., 1993, San Francisco Art Institute

 My encaustic mixed media is made with pigmented beeswax, oil paint, colored pencils (occassional found objects, such as bones, leaves, insect wings), and/or pastels, usually on birch panels.
 Although I often make a sketch or study--particularly for figurative and portrait work--it all comes into being through process.
 Often an element of chance leads me in a direction different than what I had originally intended.
 This is both terrifying and exciting.

 I discovered the nature muse by reading The White Goddess, by Robert Graves.
-(When I was twenty, I had given it to my father, John Howard--a Hollywood actor who later became a Waldorf high school English/drama teacher.
-Our family would gather, filled with anticipation, to watch every single episode of the British production of Graves' "I, Claudius," when it first aired on public television in Los Angeles.
-I had had little interest in reading The White Goddess at the time I gave it to him, but when he died n 1995, I pulled it off his bookshelf, suddenly curious: He had bookmarked many pages with paper-clips--as many as fifty!
-As I began to explore these pages, I got hooked; next thing I knew, I was spellbound.*)
+(When I was twenty, I had given it to my father, John Howard, a Hollywood actor who later became a Waldorf high school English/drama teacher.
+Our family would gather, filled with anticipation, to watch every single episode of the British production of Graves' "I, Claudius" when it first aired on public television in Los Angeles.
+I'd had little interest in reading The White Goddess at the time I gave it to him, but when he died in 1995, I pulled it off his bookshelf, suddenly curious.
+He had bookmarked many pages with paper-clips (as many as fifty!).
+As I began to explore these pages, I got hooked; the next thing I knew, I was spellbound.*)

 The Sacred Grove series, using photographs I took while in Ireland, Wales, Scotland, and England, of certain trees and Celtic ruins, like the Celtic Knots, is on hold for now.
 All are centered upon the symbolism of ancient Celtic tree-worship, invoking the spirit of Taliesin, the Sacred Grove, or Goddess worship.
 For example, Urania, Brizo of Delos, got its title from The White Goddess.

-Robert McNamara writes, "Suantrai is the Gaelic word for "Lullaby".
-I first came across this beautiful melody in a recording by the Irish a capella group, "Anuna", who incidentally get their name from the Gaelic "An Uaithne", which is the collective name of the three ancient types of Irish music: Suantrai (lullaby), Geantrai (happy song), and Goltrai (lament)."
+Robert McNamara writes, "Suantrai is the Gaelic word for lullaby...[such a] beautiful melody can be heard in a recording by the Irish a capella group, "Anuna."
+Their name derives from the Gaelic "An Uaithne", which is the collective name of the three ancient types of Irish music: Suantrai (lullaby), Geantrai (happy song), and Goltrai (lament)."